Last updated: 30 October 2020

 Investors are rewarded based on the fund's overall performance

-Income funds pay any profit to your nominated bank account, whatever their underlying investments.
-Crucially, this means that you can withdraw the money now as an alternative income.
+Income funds: Pay any profits to your nominated bank account.
+This means that you can withdraw the money as an alternative income.

-All investments should be treated as mid to long-term (generally 5 years plus), however as most funds will give you the option to choose between income and accumulation when you first invest you are able to decide whether the investment is totally geared to the future, or if you benefit from any income now.
+Most investment and accumulation funds let you choose between income and accumulation, so you can decide if the investment is totally geared to the future, or if you benefit from any income now.

-All investments necessarily involve some risk: profit cannot be guaranteed and the value of the fund can go down as well as up.
-Their intrinsic risk is relatively equal because the safety of your money mostly depends on what the fund invests in.
+All investments involve some risk: profit cannot be guaranteed and the value of the fund can fluctuate.

-Stocks and shares are generally thought to have greater inherent risk, but even this can be mitigated by investing in a spread of 'safer' businesses and markets.
+Stocks and shares are generally thought to have greater inherent risk, but even this can be reduced by investing in a spread of businesses and markets.

-Securities, gilts and corporate bonds are typically thought to be the safest options and will often pay a fixed (albeit, usually lower) return.
+Securities, gilts and corporate bonds are typically thought to be the safest options and will often pay a fixed return.

-Both income and accumulation funds limit your risk by pooling your money with other investors'.
-This increases their purchasing power so the fund can invest in a wider range of assets - think fewer eggs in one basket.
+Both investment and accumulation funds limit your risk by pooling your money with other investors'.
+This increases their purchasing power so the fund can invest in a wider range of assets.
+Think of it as having fewer eggs in one basket.

-In a sense, income funds are slightly safer because each withdrawal reduces your exposure.
-However, withdrawing the account earnings with each round of payments will limit the growth of your overall investment.
+Income funds are slightly safer as each withdrawal reduces your exposure.
+However, withdrawing the earnings will limit the growth of your overall investment.

 If you need a regular income from your investments then an income fund lets you marry short term benefits of a regular income with some aspects of a longer term investment (the fund's own shares or unit price).

-If it performs badly, even more of your money is invested and subject to stock market risks.
+If it performs badly: Even more of your money is invested and is subject to stock market risks.